• Skip to main content

 • ⭐ Reviews

-Did you know there's an actual science behind baking the ingredients, measurements, and methods of baking?
+Did you know there is an actual science behind baking the ingredients, measurements, and methods of baking?
 I learned this when I took a food science class back in college.
 I was mind blown when I learned that there is a reason you can't just throw ingredients together in baking - like I do the rest of my recipes.
 Also, I know this because my husband (an incredible cook) has tried the "throw ingredients together" for baking desserts, and they have turned out...well, not appetizing.
-The sugar to butter ratio matters, the wet to dry ratio of ingredients matter, and the temperature matters!
+Tthe sugar-to-butter ratio matters, the wet-to-dry ratio of ingredients matters, and the temperature matters!

 As a lacto-vegetarian, finding recipes without eggs used to be SO hard.
 My mom used to find recipes in the newspaper or magazines, cut them out, and save them to make on our birthdays or when we wanted sweet treats.
 Then, as egg allergies became more prominent, egg substitutes in baking became a thing which was so helpful to see what else we could use in baking.
 Yogurt has been our all-time favorite egg substitute.
 We used to use homemade yogurt.
 I now use Greek yogurt (Fage is my favorite-not sponsored!) mainly because it gives it the perfect texture for sweet treats.
 I’ve used both full fat, 2%, and 0%, and they turn out great each time.
 For cookies, our favorite used to be the Tollhouse chocolate chip cookies, and we would just use substitutes as needed or make them into chocolate chip cookie bars!

 • Softened butter.
 Not melted.
 Softened butter will give you the perfect amount of fluff and slight crisp on the edges.
 Melted butter will give you crispy and chewier cookies - which are also delicious, but I'm just team soft center, crispy edges!
-To soften the butter, I usually leave it at room temperature for 2-3 hours prior to using it.
+To soften the butter, I usually leave it at room temperature for 2-3 hour before using it.
 You can always soften it 10-20 seconds at a time in the microwave until you reach a softened consistency.

 • Flour.
 The right amount of flour is so important.
 Adding excess flour results in fluffier cookies.
 I like mine...well, perfect.
 Not too flat, not too fluffy or cakey.
 If you prefer yours to be cakier, add ¼ cup extra flour.